Cisco ACI

 ACI networks are a game-changer for network virtualization and automation.
 By abstracting network functionality from physical hardware, ACI enables businesses to create virtual networks, provision services on-demand, and automate network operations.
 Streamlining network deployments accelerates service delivery, reduces costs, and improves overall performance.

-Our journey towards ACI started in the early 1990s, looking at the most traditional and well-known two- or three-layer network architecture.
+Our journey towards ACI started in the early 1990s when we examined the most traditional and well-known two—or three-layer network architecture.
 This Core/Aggregation/Access design was generally used and recommended for campus enterprise networks.

 At that time and in that environment, it delivered sufficient quality for typical client-server types of applications.
 The traditional design taken from campus networks was based on Layer 2 connectivity between all network parts, segmentation was implemented using VLANs, and the loop-free topology relied on the Spanning Tree Protocol (STP).

-Scaling such an architecture implies the growth of broadcast and failure domains, which could be more beneficial for the resulting performance and stability.
-For instance, picture each STP Topology Change Notification (TCN) message causing MAC tables aging in the whole datacenter for a particular VLAN, followed by excessive BUM (Broadcast, Unknown Unicast, Multicast) traffic flooding until all MACs are relearned.
+Scaling such an architecture implies growing broadcast and failure domains, which could be more beneficial for the resulting performance and stability.
+For instance, picture each STP Topology Change Notification (TCN) message causing MAC tables to age in the whole datacenter for a particular VLAN, followed by excessive BUM (Broadcast, Unknown Unicast, Multicast) traffic flooding until all MACs are relearned.

 **Designing around STP**